pietrop/pietrop.github.io/_posts/ttqf/2017-11-16-ffmpeg-electron.md

 As a side note, if you are using github,[ github releases](https://help.github.com/articles/creating-releases/) are a great way to host the packaged app distribution.
 See [autoEdit](http://www.autoedit.io/) example where if you click on "Download Os X app" it [takes you to the releases page.](https://github.com/OpenNewsLabs/autoEdit_2/releases)

+### Node modules
+Last but not least see [here more details on using export/require for node modules](https://www.sitepoint.com/understanding-module-exports-exports-node-js/) if you are not familiar with it or need a refresher.

 ## Electron and FFMPEG

 When using fluent-ffmpeg, ffmpeg (and ffprobe) normally the library assumes that the binary is installed and[/or the path available as environment variable, as described here](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg#ffmpeg-and-ffprobe).